Watercress

 Growing requirements

 Cool temperatures (50-70°F) produce the best flavor.
 Above 80°F, watercress bolts quickly and turns bitter.
 Like most brassica relatives, it performs best in spring and fall.
-In hot climates, it’s a short winter crop.
+Full sun works in cool weather; partial shade (4-5 hours of direct light) is actually preferable in late spring when days are warming, since it slows bolting.

 Soil pH of 6.5-7.5.
-In water culture, no pH management is needed for short-cycle harvests.
+In water culture, pH management is not needed for short-cycle harvests.

 What goes wrong

 Water quality matters more than most people expect.
 Stagnant, warm water in container culture promotes bacterial and fungal growth that rots stems at the water line.
-Change water frequently or circulate it.
+Change water on schedule or run a circulation pump.

 Brown leaf margins usually indicate water stress - even brief periods of drying out damage watercress faster than most greens.
 Check your container water level daily in hot weather.